<<Previous | Story Intro | Return to Stories | Next >>

 "Yes, sir.
 Easily," Sam replied.

 "Let’s get our gear together, team, and get busy.
-I’d like to get this wrapped up before the weekend."
+I’d like to get this wrapped up before the weekend," Jack said, moving toward the door.

 "Want to catch that Simpson’s marathon, huh, boss?"
 Casey teased.